Dennis-The14th-web/5Star_Runner/README.md

 ## React Frontend Application

+## Deployment
+- AWS EC2 unsecured domain loading...⏳
+- Click<a href="3.94.145.160"> here</a> for application at viewers risk.... :electron: ☠️

 ### Description
 - The webpage searches OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.
    -  Search OMDB and display the results (movies only)